-If the WB169-SI2 module is preset for working in bi-directional communication mode N2, it could receive the "Request" type of messages according to the Wireless M-BUS standard.
+If the WB169-SI4 module is preset for working in bi-directional communication mode N2, it could receive the "Request" type of messages according to the Wireless M-BUS standard.
 These messages can be originated by superior system or by superior "Master" device and can contain commands for remote configuration of following parameters:

-- setting of transmitting power; - setting of info-messages broadcasting period; - correction of statuses of pulse counters relatively (",add NN") or absolutely (",set NN"),
+- setting of transmitting power; - setting of info-messages broadcasting period; - correction of initial statuses of pulse counters in form of relative corrections ("add NN"), or absolute corrections ("set NN").

 Receiving of "Request" type message take place always during the 500 ms long time window that starts immediately after transmitting of regular "User Data" info-message.
-During this interval the WB169-SI2 module opens its receiver so as to be able to receive possible "Request" message.
+During this interval the WB169-SI4 module opens its receiver so as to be able to receive possible "Request" message.
 The module confirms receiving of "Request" by sending of "Acknowledgment" type of message.

 Management of "Request" type of messages must be implemented into the central application software or into the superior "Master" device.
 The messages are coded by M-Bus standard principles with short Wireless M-BUS header with special indication of "Request" type messages (C-byte = "53", CI-byte = "5A").
 The message contains one data block (with appropriate DIFE/VIFE code and required value) for each parameter, that should be remotely changed.
-More detailed description of "Request" type of message can be provided by producer of the module on request.
+More detailed description of "Request" type of message can be provided by producer of the WB169-SI4 module on request.